isomerpages/tp-virtualcampus/_explore/04a-caring_for_community.md

 ### Toy from the Heart - Toy Donation Drive ###

-Donate pre-loved or new educational toys towards the Metta Welfare Association (Metta), and bring joy to pre-school children from less privileged families today.
-Donation drive happening this week from **19 to 22 Jan 2021** at the Plaza outside TP Library.
+TP Community collectively donated more than 650 pre-loved or new educational toys over a 4-day period in Jan 2021 towards the Metta Welfare Association (Metta), and brought joy to pre-school children from less privileged families today.

-**Find Out [More](https://www.instagram.com/p/CJ8SfvyHx4Z/){:target="_blank"}**
+**Find Out [More](https://www.instagram.com/p/CKiPt2bnMcK/){:target="_blank"}**

 ![Toy Donationa Drive]({{site.baseurl}}/images/BeCaring-ToysDonate.png)